'Why didn't Joshua have a go?'

 Those comments were echoed by former super-middleweight world champion Carl Froch, who said Joshua was "simply not good enough".

-"All the boxing purists who know the game, we always knew Usyk could outperform AJ, out-box him and beat him on points," said Froch."I don't think any of us knew he could do it in such a manner.
-Towards the end, he took control, then started to beat him up when he didn't need to."That was a boxing match and a proper fight, which in the end Usyk was in control of.
-He deserves every credit."Anthony Joshua did his part, he tried to box with him and work the body at time, but it wasn't enough.
+"All the boxing purists who know the game, we always knew Usyk could outperform AJ, out-box him and beat him on points," said Froch.

+"I don't think any of us knew he could do it in such a manner.
+Towards the end, he took control, then started to beat him up when he didn't need to.

+"That was a boxing match and a proper fight, which in the end Usyk was in control of.
+He deserves every credit.

+"Anthony Joshua did his part, he tried to box with him and work the body at time, but it wasn't enough.
 He simply wasn't good enough."

 - Float: Will it be sink or swim for this poolside romance?
 Stream now on BBC iPlayer